Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Dynamic saddle-node bifurcation

 Denoting the right-hand-side of Eq.\ \ref{eq:model-trans} as $f(x,t)\equiv -x^{2}+\alpha(1-t)$, it is easy to see that for any $t<1$, the vector field $f(x,t)$ has two roots---at $x_+(t)=\sqrt{\alpha(1-t)}$ and $x_-(t)=-\sqrt{\alpha(1-t)}$.
 These two roots approach each other as $t$ increases, and annihilate at $\hat{t}=1$, and for all $t>1$, $f(x,t)$ is always negative: all trajectories eventually go to $-\infty$.

-Fig. \ref{fig:3} shows several solutions to Eq.\ \ref{eq:model-trans} as well as the bifurcation diagram for the corresponding autonomous system.
-Different initial conditions converge to a single ``master curve'' | this phenomenon is called {\em forward attraction} \cite{catterall-12}.
-Here we pause to note that the trajectories of these dynamics describes systems with tipping points---they follow a stable equilibrum until a sudden and abrupt transition into a state very different from the original because of some change in its surrounding environment; this is caused by the sudden disappearance of the stable fixed point in $f(x,t)$ at $t=\hat{t}$.
+Fig. \ref{fig:3} shows several solutions to Eq.\ \ref{eq:model-trans} as well as the bifurcation diagram for the corresponding autonomous system assume $t$ as the bifurcation parameter.
+Different initial conditions converge to a single ``master curve'' | this phenomenon is {\em backward attraction} \cite{kloeden-rasmussen}.
+Here we pause to note that the trajectories of these dynamics describe systems with tipping points---they follow a stable equilibrium until a sudden and abrupt transition into a state very different from the original because of some change in its surrounding environment; this is caused by the sudden disappearance of the stable fixed point in $f(x,t)$ at $t=\hat{t}$.
 We shall call $\hat{t}$ the {\em breaking time}.

 However, it is important to note that while its environment has already fundamentally changed, a dynamical system does not have an immediate drastic response at exactly the time $\hat{t}$, when $f(x,t)$ goes from having two fixed points (for $t<\hat{t}$) to none (for $t>\hat{t}$).
 Rather, there is a delay as the system traverses the bottleneck caused by the saddle-node ghost present in $f(x,t)$, until it finally reaches $-\infty$ at a time $t^{*}>\hat{t}$ (see Fig. \ref{fig:3}A): we shall call this time the ``point of no return''---this choice of naming will become clearer shortly.
-In the case of an infinitely-slowly changing parameter, the autonomous case from Eq.\ \ref{eq:ghost-delay} is recovered: $t^{*}-\hat{t}=t_{b}$.
+Since the transition occurs later than the static saddle node bifurcation point $\hat{t}$, it is also called a {\it delayed bifurcation} \cite{Haberman1979, Rachel2015}.

 Fig.\ \ref{fig:3} clearly shows that the time interval between the breaking time and point of no return (\emph{i.e.,} $(\hat{t},t^{*})$ ) for a system can be quantified in terms of the system's pullback attractor.
 Indeed, since tipping point problems are concerned with systems which have in the past followed a stable equilibrium, their dynamics are suitably captured by the pullback attractor of the system.